microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

       $ brew install hashicorp/tap/hashicorp-vagrant
       $ vagrant plugin install vagrant-parallels
       ```
-3. Update your MacOS machine.
+3. Update your MacOS host.
 4. Run parallels, and select 'Other Options' -> 'Install macOS 13.5.2 Using the Recovery Partition' (version number to change :))
 5. Install MacOS like you would on real hardware.
     * Apple ID: 'Set Up Later' / Skip